meerachotai/benchmark_imprinting/README.md

 ### Options:
 ```
+-o outdirectory (if it doesn't already exist it will be created)
 -A strainA (for file and folder names)
 -B strainB (for file and folder names)
+-x name for strainA FASTA file
+-y name for strainB FASTA file
+-X name for strainA annotation file
+-Y name for strainB annotation file
 -r original reference genome (from which strainA genome will be simulated)
 -a original annotation (from which strainA genome will be simulated)
 -D simuG directory